About career firefighters

 Firefighters are required to join the Emergency Service Superannuation Scheme (ESSS).
 This is a defined-benefit superannuation fund to which you contribute according to the rate you nominate on your superannuation form.

-- Applicants who have 8 driving demerit points or more at the time of their application are not eligible to apply
+- Applicants who have incurred eight or more driving demerit points at the time of their application and at any stage up to an offer of employment will be disqualified.

-- You must comply with Criminal history and Driver history policies.
-Please refer to these policies to check your eligibility
+- You must comply with the criminal history and driver history policies.
+Please refer to these policies to check your eligibility.

-- All candidates need to undergo a National Police Record Check
+- All applicants need to undergo a National Police Record Check.

-- Medical clearance: candidates will be required to obtain a medical clearance from their medical practitioner prior to undertaking the physical assessment components of the selection process.
-Prior to all job offers a thorough pre-employment medical is conducted by the Brigade Medical Officer.
+- Medical clearance: All applicants are required to obtain a medical clearance from their doctor prior to undertaking the physical assessment components of the selection process.
+Prior to all job offers, a thorough pre-employment medical is conducted by the Brigade Medical Officer.

 Criminal and driving history policies